isomerpages/govtech-stp/_dcev-lane/returnees-from-malaysia.md

 title: Returnees From Malaysia
 permalink: /dcev/returnees-from-malaysia
 ---
-This arrangement caters to travellers <u>returning to Singapore from Malaysia only</u> after making cross-border travel to Malaysia to visit family members for emergency reasons such as death or critical illness.
+This arrangement caters to travellers <b>returning to Singapore from Malaysia only</b> after making cross-border travel to Malaysia to visit family members for emergency reasons such as death or critical illness.

-<u>Singapore Citizens and Permanent Residents do not need entry approval</u> and may refer <a href="/sc-pr/overview">here</a> for the entry requirements, including details of the health control measures for travel history to Malaysia.
+<b>Singapore Citizens and Permanent Residents do not need entry approval</b> and may refer <a href="/sc-pr/overview">here</a> for the entry requirements, including details of the health control measures for travel history to Malaysia.

-Singapore <a href="#LTP">Long Term Pass Holders (e.g. Work Pass, Student’s Pass)</a>  will be subject to the requirements below:
+Singapore <b>Long Term Pass Holders (e.g. Work Pass, Student’s Pass)</b> will be subject to the requirements below:

 <table>